ZDDduesseldorf/chatting-chatbots/chatbots/transformer_chatbot/README.md

 ### Usage

-All relevant parameters are managed via env file.
+All relevant parameters for data preperation and training are managed via env file.
 |Parameter|Description|
 |---------|-----------|
 |MAX_SAMPLES|This parameter was used for testing purposes to receive fast results.
 Setting it to 0 results in max samples count available.|